 The adult Mountain yellow-legged frog lives mainly on insects found on land and also the aquatic insects that seek out on the beach and live in shallower water.
 Tadpoles live on algae along rocky lake bottoms and other watercourses.

-The Mountain yellow-legged frog is highly endangered and there are less than 200 individuals left in the wild.
+The Mountain yellow-legged frog is highly endangered.
 The goal is to try to multiply the frogs in captivity in order to then be able to reintroduce them into the wild.

 Mountain’s yellow-legged frog complex

 This frog is one of the two species within the mountain’s yellow-legged frog complex.
 The two species are Rana muscosa and Rana sierrae.
 Both species need water to survive and go no further than a meter or two from the water’s edge.

 Both Rana sierrae and Rana muscosa are yellowish in the skin.
 From above, they are reddish brown and have black or brown spots marked.
 The tips of the toes are dark.
 The entire underside of the frog is yellow or light orange.
 Another similar species is the Foothill Yellow legged frog, which is more transparent than the Mountain yellow-legged frog.
 The yellow colour extends towards the forelegs.
 Dorsolateral folds are usually present, but they can often be quite indistinct.

 As soon as the snow melts, the frog departs from its winter habitat.
 Its mating period commences after the most severe meltwater flow has ended, typically between March and May in the southern regions of its range.
 This period can extend until July in the northern, higher altitude regions.
 The eggs are fertilized externally, with the cluster secured to aquatic plants in a moving stream, or occasionally left to float freely in calm waters.